 Children and Horror

-From “The Exorcist” to “The Amityville Horror” to “The Shining,” children can be downright creepy.
-What is it about the idea of evil kids that scares us?
-After all, they’re “only" children, right?
-Tell that to yourself the next time you are facing the cold, sinister eyes of a trick-or-treater dem
+From “The Exorcist” to “The Amityville Horror” to “The Shining,” kids can be downright creepy.
+What is it about the idea of evil youngsters that scares us?
+In this season of Halloween, we look take a look at how children have impacted the world of horror.

 | Editor's Picks Articles | Top Ten Articles | Previous Features | Site Map